Carapace Atlanta

 Names are drawn from a hat.
 No one is required to tell a story; attendees can just listen.
 It's free.

-Nothing makes us feel better than coming down to Manuel’s Tavern on the second Tuesdays of the month for a little story-based TLC (and some delicious nosh).
-Hope you storytellers and story listeners will be our knight in shining armor by joining us there—Tuesday, February 11 at 7p.
+Nothing makes us feel more aligned than coming on down to Manuel’s Tavern, second Tuesdays of the month, for a little story-based community building (and food-based courage for the road).
+Hope all you storytellers and story listeners will join hearts and minds with us there—Tuesday, March 11 at 7p.

 Please consider arriving early, or staying a little after.
 We love being social!